 - Spoon out mixture into loaf pan.
 Press down with the back of the spoon until the mixture is even and flat.
 Set aside loaf pan.
 (See pictures in Tips section!)

-- In the small bowl, add the cocoa powder, maple syrup, coconut oil and vanilla extract.
+- In the small bowl, add the cocoa powder, maple syrup, and coconut oil.
 Mix using the spoon or small spatula until all cocoa powder is combined.

 - Pour chocolate sauce into the loaf pan on top of the chickpea-cardamom mixture.
 Spread into corners using the back of a spoon/small spatula.